This bill mandates law enforcement agencies in Indiana to create and publish a surveillance technology impact and use policy by January 1, 2021.

 Deadline: By January 1, 2021

-Penalty: Potential reputational risks for non-compliance
+Penalty: Potential legal challenges or scrutiny for non-compliance

-Deadline: Before any new implementation
+Deadline: Before implementing new uses

-Penalty: Potential reputational risks for non-compliance
+Penalty: Potential legal challenges or scrutiny for non-compliance

 Full Legal Analysis